Baby Ryder in hospital

 Tree-year-old Ryder

-Although a tough journey and rough start to life, I wouldn’t change our story for the world.
+Although it was a tough journey and a rough start to life, I wouldn’t change our story for the world.
 It’s made us really appreciate the little things in life and to value every opportunity you’re given.

 Watching your child go through something like an open heart bypass surgery is definitely the hardest thing I’ve ever had to do.
 Not a day goes by where I don’t wish I could take his place.